bamlab/react-native-screen-sizer/README.md

 ### Use a big screen as the "base device"

 We recommend using a big screen (eg `iPhone 14 Pro Max`) as the "base device" to develop on.
-If your base device is too small for the screen you're using, you'll get a warning in the console.
+If your base device is too small for one of the screens you want to emulate, you'll get a warning in the console.

 ### Eslint config